BowlingSeriously.com Guide #6 - Last updated December 2021

 Sign up for tournaments that are more difficult than your last.
 The more challenging the obstacle, the greater the opportunity to discover and extend your true potential.
-As Focused for Bowling says, "only those with true intention who are willing to step beyond comfort zones get to scale to the top of their personal and professional mountains."
+As says, "only those with true intention who are willing to step beyond comfort zones get to scale to the top of their personal and professional mountains."

 10. Remember that even the best bowlers don't win that often.

 You may feel like you are not winning as often as everyone else.
-That's because others like to brag about their wins but are fairly silent about their losses.
+That's because others like to tell the world about their wins but are fairly silent about their losses.
 That's logical - it's more fun to share good news about yourself than bad.
 The reality is that most have had more losses than wins.
 In baseball, a .300 batting average is considered really good, meaning that the batter got a hit only 30% of the time!
 It's the same in many sports, bowling included.
 The next time there is a high-profile national bowling tournament, take a look at all of the results, not just the winners.
 You'll be surprised to see the "big names" who did not make the cut to go on to match play, let alone the finals.
 Even the very best have bad days.